Thank you for joining our community. You will recieve an email confirmation shortly. In the meantime, please explore our site.

 UMCS Renewal Charter to ACOE (2nd five-year term, including Material Revision July 2017 and again in July 2018 pursuant to address changes)

-- UMCS Charter Material Revision June 2020 due to address change (approved by UMCS Board on June 25, 2020, and currently pending ACOE Board approval)
+- UMCS Charter Material Revision June 2020 due to address change (approved by UMCS Board on June 25, 2020, and approved by ACOE Board)

 California Charter Law

 The Charter Schools Act of 1992 states that:

 It is the intent of the Legislature…to provide opportunities for teachers, parents, pupils, and community members to establish and maintain schools that operate independently from the existing school district structure, as a method to accomplish all of the following:

 - Increase learning opportunities for all pupils, with special emphasis on expanded learning experiences for pupils who are identified as academically low achieving.

 - Encourage the use of different and innovative teaching methods.